-- According to Current Clinical Guidelines: - Epinephrine is the first drug that should be used in the emergency management of a child having a potentially life-threatening allergic reaction. - Epinephrine injection is available in a number of self-administration delivery devices.
-0 - There are no contraindications to the use of epinephrine for a life-threatening allergic reaction.
-0 - In patients who have had anaphylactic reactions, it is recommended that epinephrine be given at 0 the start of any reaction occurring in conjunction with exposure to a known or suspected allergen. - In situations where there has been a history of a severe cardiovascular collapse to an allergen.
-0 the physician may advocate that epinephrine be administered immediately after an insect sting or ingestion of the offending food and before any reaction has begun. - Epinephrine should be kept in locations that are easily accessible and not in locked cupboards or ο drawers.4-8 - Other Key Facts: - Generic products are available.
-0 - Auvi-Q® is the first epinephrine auto-injector with audio instructions that directs patients and caregivers through the injection process. - Adrenalin® is available as a single-use vial for injection, allowing for dosing other than 0.15 or 0.3 0 mg.
+- According to Current Clinical Guidelines: - Epinephrine is the first drug that should be used in the emergency management of a child having a potentially life-threatening allergic reaction. - o Epinephrine injection is available in a number of self-administration delivery devices. - o There are no contraindications to the use of epinephrine for a life-threatening allergic reaction. - In patients who have had anaphylactic reactions, it is recommended that epinephrine be given at the start of any reaction occurring in conjunction with exposure to a known or suspected allergen. - In situations where there has been a history of a severe cardiovascular collapse to an allergen, the physician may advocate that epinephrine be administered immediately after an insect sting or ingestion of the offending food and before any reaction has begun. - Epinephrine should be kept in locations that are easily accessible and not in locked cupboards or drawers. - Other Key Facts: - Generic products are available. - Auvi-Q[®] is the first epinephrine auto-injector with audio instructions that directs patients and caregivers through the injection process.4-7